- Home

 Grade 6-8

 View on concept mapThe principle that every term added or equated in a valid equation must share the same physical dimensions or units.
-Dimensional analysis catches errors and guides formula construction.
+Dimensional consistency is a powerful error-checking tool: if the units or dimensions don't match on both sides of an equation, something is wrong.

 Definition